PlumpMath/http_server/responsibilties.md

 # server.clj

 - Receive input from an input-stream and send responses to output-stream

-# read.clj
+# read.clj [OK]

 - Read input including CRs and LFs